ropensci-archive/roweb2/content/technotes/2019-12-11-http-testing.md

 ```

 Then create a stub with `stub_request()`.
 Here, we stub a request based on
-HTTP method and uri only.
+HTTP method and URL only.

 ```r